eriqande/bioinf-rmarkdown-introduction/README.md

   - Try also rendering your document to a Slidy presentation.
 (But note that you may wish to rename the document so doing this does not overwrite your plain old `about-me.html` file.)

-**Turning in your assignment**

-Once you are done.
-Commit all your changes (feel free to make intermediate commits as well) and any new files, and push those back to GitHub.
-You should commit, at a minimum, `about-me.Rmd` and `about-me.html`, `about-me.pdf`, and `about-me.docx`.

-That constitutes turning the assignment in.